gmzi/javascripter/1-javascript/13-OOP.md

 ## OOP characteristics

-Data is structures into classes, and coded procedures manipulate data in objects.
+Data is structured into classes, and coded procedures manipulate data in objects.
 An array, for example, is an instance of a class, and a method like filter is an instance of a procedure.
 Javascript wasn't originally designed as an Object-oriented language, but ES2015 made it more object-oriented.